Mattew1717/QuantumAnnealingLearningModel/README.md

 *   **`SingleIsingModule_Improved/ising_learning_model/`**: This is the core library providing the foundational elements for Ising model-based learning.
     *   It defines the base `model.py` class and specific implementations for different solvers: `exact_model.py`, `sim_anneal_model.py` (Simulated Annealing), and `qpu_model.py` (Quantum Processing Unit).
     *   Custom data handling (`data.py`) and utility functions (`utils.py`) specific to this library are included.
-    *   Jupyter notebooks (`bas_data.ipynb`, `function_data.ipynb`) are present for data generation and exploratory analysis for specific problems like Bars and Stripes and function approximation.

 *   **`mainFolder/`**: Contains the main executable Python scripts that demonstrate the application of the `ising_learning_model` components to various machine learning problems.
 Each script is typically tailored to a specific dataset or problem type (e.g., XOR, MNIST, Breast Cancer, Synthetic Functions, Bars and Stripes).